Social occasions within the Livery

 Freemen do not have a right to attend these lunches or the Livery Dinner.
 Occasionally, if we are using a very large Hall, the offer of seats at the Livery Dinner may be advertised to Freemen.

-Freemen will be invited to an annual Evening Drinks party each summer, at Apothecaries’ Hall and are always included in invitations to “Eye to Eye” open debates at trade shows and other venues around the country.
+Freemen will receive their own special invitation to Evening Drinks parties at Apothecaries’ Hall (usually held every two years) and are always included in invitations to “Eye to Eye” open discussions at conferences, trade events and venues around the country.